pushred/switzerland/README.md

 ### Specify a Publishing Destination

-If no arguments are provided then published content will be automatically saved into relative directory named `published`.
+If no arguments are provided then published content will be automatically saved into a relative directory named `published`.
 This may be overridden with an argument that either appears after specified source paths or by itself as the only argument.

 ~~~
 ✚ switz cheese.md public